Infrastructure Layer

 - The Guest VLAN

-As illustrated in the logical topology diagram above, traffic to and from each VLAN is policed by firewalls.
+As illustrated in the logical topology diagram above, traffic to and from each VLAN is policed by a firewall.
 In general, the firewall rules restrict access according to the following table.

 Source | Allowed Destinations |